KSP-KOS/KOS/doc/source/structures/celestial_bodies/body.rst

     The mass of the body in kilograms.

-.. attribute:: Body:OCEAN
+.. attribute:: Body:HASOCEAN

-    Does the body have oceans?
+    True if this body has an ocean.

 .. attribute:: Body:HASSOLIDSURFACE

-    Does the body have an actual solid surface?
+    True if this body has a solid surface.

 .. attribute:: Body:ORBITINGCHILDREN